 It's another way of looking from the point of view of possibility and potential.
 An even better example than that of the glass half full.

-Zander says that the difference between a musical conversation and the halted attempts at playing piano of someone who is learning is impulse.
-He demonstrates by showing the difference as the student learns to play:
+A musical conversation is very different from the halted attempts at playing piano of someone who is learning — this is what musicians call impulse.
+He demonstrates by showing the difference listening to a piano as the student learns to play progressively.

-We could use more one-buttock players in business, and especially in marketing, these days.
+We could use more “one-buttock playing” in business and in all facets of life.
 Fewer impulses, better connection.

 Experience the full conversation below.